tytydraco/yessleep/out/After_my_father_died_I_found_a_logbook_concealed_in_his_hospice_room_that_he_could_not_have_written_Part_3.md

 To introduce what is coming in the next post (which may be the penultimate or ultimate post, depending on my energy levels in the coming few days), the SC484 in the phrase “John, put NLRP77 in SC484” referred to a storage container numbered 484 at a warehouse half an hour from my childhood home.
 When questioned, Lucy did not know of its existence.
 No one did.

 Days later, I would develop the prerequisite bravery to find and unlock that abhorrent vault.
 Inside an eight hundred square foot container laid thousands of moth-eaten marble notebooks, stacked in unorganized, schizophrenic piles, as well as the final grim piece to understanding [the sigil](https://imgur.com/a/symbol-above-every-entry-Rb2VbHP).
-John Morrison was correct when he said he knew the sigil wasn’t depicting an eye.
+John was correct when he said he knew the sigil wasn’t depicting an eye.
 Or, more accurately, it wasn’t *only* the depiction of an eye.

 Something more devastating was concealed within it.

-\-Peter Morrison
+\-Peter M